 Bring PCB Container Files Into the Future With Altium’s Unified Editors

 Altium not only keeps version control in its unified environment, it also provides advanced formats such as ODB++ or IPC-2581.
-Both ODB++ and IPC-2581 are unified in their own right and provide all details PCB builds in one place.
+Both ODB++ and IPC-2581 are unified in their own right and provide all details of PCB builds in one place.
 Remove the need for Read Me files or intricate notes placed on assembly documents.

 - Get the best PCB pricing by using intelligent project release management.

-- Deliver precise document configurations to vendors to meet low cost targets.
+- Deliver precise document configurations to vendors to meet low-cost targets.